daisvke/ft_otp/README.md

 #### 4. Steps for QR Code Generation:
 - A TOTP URI is dynamically created using the provided secret and project name.
 - The URI is encoded into a QR code using the **qrencode** library.
-- The resulting QR code is saved as a PNG file in the current directory.
+- The resulting QR code is saved as a PNG file in the current directory and can be also printed on the terminal.

 ---

 ### Decoding Base32 to Raw Bytes

+In the process of TOTP generation, Base32 decoding is mandatory to get the intermediate key value in the right format.<br />
 Initially, Base32 decoding was attempted with `Base32Decoder`:

 ```cpp